ELIXIR: Learning from User Feedback on Explanations to Improve Recommender Models: User Study for Data Collection

 \subsubsection{Phase 1: Building users' profiles}

 It is essential to keep the assessment setup natural: if users were asked to rate arbitrary items and pairs that they are unfamiliar with, the judgments would be unreliable.
 Thus, as the first step of the study for each domain, we asked users to provide us with $50$ movies and books each, that they liked, to build a true history for each user, that would create subsequent recommendations for her.
-Since movie or book titles can often be ambiguous, users were asked to provide us with MovieLens (\url{https://movielens.org/home}) and Goodreads (\url{https://goodreads.com/}) URLs in individualized spreadsheets. with the unique ID appearing in its URL.
-For each domain, we conducted this phase in a session spanning two hours which provided us with $50 \times 25 = 1,250$ user actions (i.e., likes).
+Since movie or book titles can often be ambiguous, users were asked to provide us with MovieLens (\url{https://movielens.org/home}) and Goodreads (\url{https://goodreads.com/}) URLs in individualized spreadsheets.
+For each domain, we conducted this phase in a session spanning two hours which provided us with $50 \times 25 = 1,250$ user actions (likes).